• Skip to primary navigation

 Thor

 This stunning boy is Thor.
 His only crime was being a puppy.
-He was surrendered by his owner to a dog warden for being "too bouncy", at 7mths old it's what you would expect from him or any pup.
+He was surrendered by his owner to a dog warden for being "too bouncy", at 11 months old it's what you would expect from him or any pup.

 Thor was mere hours from being PTS (in an English pound).
 This lovely boy has shown himself to be a friendly and happy boy so far.